 Visiting Venice can be a bit overwhelming.
 It is not just the hustle and bustle of a busy Italian city.
-There are lots of fellow tourists, things work differently than what we are used to and there is an immense number of different activities to choose from.
-With large crowds and too many options availabe, you will have to make choices.
+There are lots of fellow tourists, things work differently than what we are used to, and there is an immense number of different activities to choose from.
+You will have to make choices with large crowds and too many options available.
 We highly recommend properly planning your visit to the lagoon.
 The travel books and travel guides in this post are here to help you on your way.
-We have hand picked all of these books!
+We have hand-picked all of these books!

 Venice is one of Europe’s most famous destinations.
 It is also a city that has become known for overtourism.
-We know the city very well and have actively contributed to discussions about the overtourism in the city.
-Our cruise data and blogs on cruise traffic in the lagoon have been featured by world renowned media including The Washington Post and local Venetian newspapers.
+We know the city very well and have actively contributed to discussions about the overtourism in the town.
+World-renowned media have featured our cruise data and blogs on cruise traffic in the lagoon, including The Washington Post and local Venetian newspapers.

-Over the last years we have visited Venice on 5 different occasions during low, peak and shoulder season.
-During all of these trips we stayed in Venice for multiple days and used a travel guide to help us navigate the lagoon.
+Over the last years, we have visited Venice five times during low, peak, and shoulder seasons.
+During these trips, we stayed in Venice for multiple days and used a travel guide to help us navigate the lagoon.
 We also took part in a food tour and had help from our hotel concierge.

-When we travel, our Fitbit will register well beyond 20,000 to 30,000 steps per day.
-We are the kind of tourists that simply walk everywhere.
-Venice is made for walking and this book by National Geographic tells us exactly where to walk to.
-The book has different walking routes for each of Venice’s neighbourhoods.
-The book comes with detailed maps, tips on where to eat and drink as well as site-by-site descriptions.
+Our Apple Watch will register well beyond 20,000 to 30,000 steps per day when we travel.
+We are the kind of tourists that walk everywhere.
+Venice is made for walking, and this book by National Geographic tells us exactly where to walk.
+The book has different walking routes for each of Venice’s neighborhoods.
+The book comes with detailed maps, tips on where to eat and drink, and site-by-site descriptions.
 National Geographic Walking Venice is printed in a handy format so you can take it on your walks through the city.

 Rick Steves is a famous American travel author and TV personality.
 Steves has published strong and useful travel books for many destinations in Europe.
 This travel guide for Venice is most definitely not an exception.
 The book is written for travellers that stay a week or longer in Venice.
 It includes Steves’ ‘strategic advice’ on how to best spend your time and money during your stay in the lagoon.
 It also has an overview of top sights and hidden gems.
 Some of those tips even include leaving the lagoon for a quick trip just outside Venice.
 Each book by Rick Steves also comes with a chapter on how to beat the crowds, skip the lines and avoid tourists traps, which we absolutely recommend reading upon.
 Although the book is written with an American audience in mind, it doesn’t matter where you are from, you will find this book both entertaining and useful.